 What is vestibulodynia?

-Vestibulodynia, previously known as vulvar vestibulitis, is a descriptive term used for pain arising at the entrance to the vagina, the vestibule.
+Vestibulodynia, previously known as vulvar vestibulitis, is a descriptive term used for recurrent pain arising at the entrance to the vagina, the vestibule.
 By definition, there is no known cause for the pain and the affected tissue appears normal.
 Vestibulodynia, like 'itch' or 'headache', is not a disease.

 Vestibulodynia is a common reason for entry dyspareunia (pain on attempting penetration during sexual intercourse).
 Vestibulodynia may be accompanied by vaginismus, an involuntary pelvic muscle contraction that prevents sexual intercourse.
 Vaginismus may also cause pain.